-Closed rhinoplasty is a less invasive approach that does not require a significant opening, with all necessary incisions done inside the nostrils.
-Also known as “endonasal rhinoplasty,” the procedure involves lifting soft tissues of the nose slightly upward to give the surgeon access to the different features of the nose framework, including the septum, nasal cartilage, and bone, all through using discreet nasal incisions.
+Closed or endonasal rhinoplasty is a less invasive approach that does not require a significant opening— all necessary incisions are done inside the nostrils.
+Informally known as a “scarless nose job,” this procedure involves lifting soft tissues of the nose slightly upward to give the surgeon access to the different features of the nose framework, including the septum, nasal cartilage, and bone.

-Closed rhinoplasty is one of the best types of procedures for patients looking to achieve facial harmony, as key adjustments to the size, shape, or angle of the nose are all possible through this safe, less invasive approach.
-The procedure is also effective in correcting breathing problems resulting from any existing irregularities inside the nose.
+Closed rhinoplasty or scarless nose job is highly recommended for those who want to achieve facial harmony.
+Key adjustments to the size, shape, or angle of the nose are all possible through this safe and less invasive approach.

 Open rhinoplasty is often performed on patients who require extensive nose reshaping or reduction.

-During the procedure, the surgeon makes a few incisions in the columella, or the skin located beneath the nose, right between the nostrils.
+During the procedure, the surgeon makes a few incisions in the columella, which is the thin layer of cartilage beneath the nose which delineates the left and right side.
 Once the incisions are made, the skin is lifted up to give the surgeon access to the nasal cartilage for reshaping.

 After performing the adjustments, incisions on the columella are sutured, and the nose is secured in place with a splint and some tape.
 The splint will be needed to ensure the nose stays in place throughout the duration of the healing process.

-Open rhinoplasty is an ideal option for individuals who have structural or genetic deformities, injuries that require grafting.
+Open rhinoplasty is an ideal option for individuals who suffer from structural or genetic deformities as well as injuries that require grafting.
 In other cases, open rhinoplasty is also required to correct the results of a previous rhinoplasty.

-A secondary rhinoplasty can be performed either through the “open” or “closed” rhinoplasty approaches, depending on the patient’s needs.
-Cases that require major structural alterations often need the open approach, while the closed approach can be used for minor corrections.
+A secondary rhinoplasty can be performed either through the “open” or “closed” rhinoplasty approach depending on the patient’s needs.
+Cases that require major structural alterations often need the open approach, while the closed approach can be used for minor corrections or cosmetic purposes.

-Non-surgical rhinoplasty is an alternative to traditional rhinoplasty, often used to address specific issues such as a drooping nasal tip or dorsal hump.
+Non-surgical rhinoplasty is an alternative to traditional rhinoplasty.
+It is often used to address specific issues such as a drooping nasal tip or dorsal hump.
 The procedure involves injecting fillers into the nose in order to reshape and refine its appearance.

-Under the expert hands of Dr. Dugar, a non-surgical liquid rhinoplasty procedure at the Beverly Hills Rhinoplasty Center only takes ten minutes to complete, compared to the lengthy one-to-four hours needed for the traditional reshaping approach.
-Patients get immediate results, and only need to go through a minimal recovery period.
+Under the expert hands of Dr. Dugar, a non-surgical liquid rhinoplasty procedure at the Beverly Hills Rhinoplasty Center only takes 10 minutes to complete.
+Patients can also enjoy immediate results and a shorter recovery period.